Read the Illinois Human Rights Act Amendment (HB 3773) Regulation Guide

 Check out the Mega HR AI Assurance Dashboard here.

-Read more about Mega HR's commitment to fairness.
+Learn more about Mega HR’s DEI-aligned model evaluation.

 Join the companies